nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/git-usage.md

 Sometimes, a pull request needs local changes (to resolve merge or rebase conflicts, to fix or complete the commits, to run tests...).
 You can get GitHub instructions at the bottom of the pull request page, near the merge button: click on "command line instructions".
 Here is a summary of those instructions and some alternate commands.

-Let's assume that the user name is&nbsp;`contributor` and he's issuing the pull request number&nbsp;`#67` from the branch&nbsp;`fix-NXP-12345-someStuff` in his forked repository [https://github.com/contributor/nuxeo.git](https://github.com/contributor/nuxeo.git) to branch master in [http://github.com/nuxeo/nuxeo.git](http://github.com/nuxeo/nuxeo.git).
+Let's assume that the user name is `contributor` and he's issuing the pull request number `#67` from the branch `fix-NXP-12345-someStuff` in his forked repository [https://github.com/contributor/nuxeo.git](https://github.com/contributor/nuxeo.git) to branch master in [http://github.com/nuxeo/nuxeo.git](http://github.com/nuxeo/nuxeo.git).

 #### As a simple patch